Remedy Entertainment: Background and founding (1995–1998)

 The team began developing a racing game, initially known as HiSpeed, based on the first idea the team pitched.
 Scott Miller, the founder of Apogee Software, provided creative input and suggested the racing game should introduce vehicular combat elements.
 Renamed Death Rally, Apogee Software released the game in 1996.
-Needing dialog for the game, Remedy's Petri Järvilehto contacted a long-time friend Sam Lake, who was studying English literature at Helsinki University of Technology at the time, to help; Lake subsequently remained at Remedy and would eventually become the studio's creative director.
+Needing dialog for the game, Remedy's Petri Järvilehto contacted a long-time friend Sam Lake, who was studying English literature at University of Helsinki at the time, to help; Lake subsequently remained at Remedy and would eventually become the studio's creative director.

 In 1997, Remedy also created a benchmarking tool, Final Reality, with the team later spinning off as a new sister company, Futuremark.
 In a letter dated 9 July 1998, LucasArts, through attorney John Sullivan, approached Remedy and threatened legal action, claiming the Remedy logo was copied from the top part of LucasArts' logo.
 By that time, Remedy had already been in the process of redesigning their logo, as their logo at the time did not properly reflect Remedy as a company.
 The old logo was taken off Remedy's website in July, and was replaced by a question mark.
 The new logo, designed by Kiia Kallio, was unveiled on 29 April 1999.